jflude/lancaster/README.md

-SUBSCRIBER will try to connect to a PUBLISHER at TCP-ADDRESS:PORT, and based on the attributes that PUBLISHER sends it, create a storage similar in structure to PUBLISHER's (except for the change queue size, which is specified for SUBSCRIBER independently).
+SUBSCRIBER will try to connect to a PUBLISHER at TCP-ADDRESS:PORT, and based on the attributes that PUBLISHER sends it, create a storage similar in structure to PUBLISHER's (except for the change queue capacity, which may be specified for SUBSCRIBER independently, with the -q option).
 Data read by PUBLISHER is multicast to SUBSCRIBER and written to SUBSCRIBER's storage.

 Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of statistics to be output in JSON format.
 PUBLISHER also has a -s